 This approach to research and teaching/learning in this doctoral program should accelerate the translation of new knowledge into practice in other ways as well.
 For example, findings generated by research teams (students, faculty, community partners) will have immediate implications for improving the undergraduate and master's curricula that prepare practitioners.
-In addition, selected B.S. and MPH students will be encouraged to participate on research teams, with the intention of strengthening both their research skills and their appreciation of research driven by practice.

 2012 Annual Meeting of the American Public Health Association

 UNCG Doctor of Public Health students present their research at the 2012 Annual Meeting of the American Public Health Association.